puppetlabs/design-system/README.md

-# Insights UI Components
+# Puppet React Components

-Insights UI components is a collection of general purpose, reusable React components, and their associated styles.
+Puppet React Components is a collection of general purpose, reusable React components, and their associated styles.
 Components here are primairly used by the Puppet Insights team, but are designed to be consumed by other teams and products.